Introduction to the active participle – اِسْمُ الفاعِلِ

 The Entirely Merciful, the Especially Merciful, (1:3)

-When the second radical is the weak letter و or ى, then their active participle will be on the pattern of فَاعِلٌ.
+When the second radical in a verb is the weak letter و or ى, the corresponding active participle will follow the pattern of فَاعِلٌ

 Examples: